parkerfreestone/milk/README.md

 # 🥛 @lactose/milk-orm

-**Milk** is an ORM built with bun!
+Milk is an ORM built with bun!
 It aim's to be very lightweight, and simple...
-It’s designed for **small projects**, quick dev tools, and anyone who needs a quick schema def.
+It’s designed for small projects, quick dev tools, and anyone who needs a quick schema def.

 > 🚩 **Early Preview**
 > Milk is very, very early in development.
 Expect bugs and lots of missing features.